Kansas City Pedestrian Accidents Can Result in Massive Medical Bills

 The medical bills after a pedestrian accident can be expensive.
 Many pedestrians injured in a traffic accident sustain severe injuries, including broken bones, fractures, spinal cord injuries, traumatic brain injuries, back or neck injuries, and even death.

 These severe injuries can require multiple surgeries, long hospital stays, and months of physical and occupational therapy.
 Even after extensive medical treatment, an injured pedestrian may require ongoing treatment and care because of permanent impairments and disabilities.

-Who is Responsible for Paying Medical Bills for an Injured Pedestrian?
+Who Pays the Medical Bills for an Injured Pedestrian in Missouri and Kansas?

-When Are My Medical Bills Paid from a Pedestrian Accident?
+When Are My Medical Bills Paid After a Kansas City Pedestrian Accident?

 Even if you prove that the driver who hit you was responsible for causing the accident, your medical bills are not paid directly by the insurance company for the driver.
 You must file an insurance claim, provide evidence of all damages, and reach a settlement with the insurance provider.
 The insurance company compensates you directly for your medical bills and other damages.
 It does not pay each medical provider individually.

 Because you do not receive any money from the insurance company for the driver until you settle your claim, it is your responsibility to pay your medical bills in the meantime.
 In some cases, you may reach an agreement with your medical providers so that you can receive medical care while postponing payment until you settle your pedestrian accident claim.
 Many medical providers accept a letter from your accident attorney stating that medical expenses will be paid from the settlement proceeds before you receive any funds.